 RVs are luxurious and fun alternatives to conventional vacation accommodations.
-Whether you want to rent an RV or list an RV you own, Outdoorsy is the ultimate platform for you.
-Read my review for further details.
+Whether you want to rent an RV or list an RV you own, Outdoorsy is your ultimate platform.
+Read my full Outdoorsy review for further details.

-If roaming into the wilderness while reclining on a comfortable couch appeals to your senses, then you’re probably passionate about RVs.
-Let’s face it, what’s not to love about them?
+If roaming the wilderness while reclining on a comfortable couch appeals to your senses, then you’re probably passionate about RVs.
+Let’s face it: what’s not to love about them?

 However, there’s a problem.
 RVs are extremely expensive, so most travelers can’t afford to buy their own.
-On the other hand, those who can afford it have to let it catch dust for most of the year.
+On the other hand, those who can afford it must let it catch dust for most of the year.

 What if I told you about a website that caters to both these problems and lets you find RVs or rent yours in an amazing marketplace?